influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/database/_index.md

 ---
 title: influxctl database
 description: >
-  The `influx database` command and its subcommands manage databases in an InfluxDB Cloud Dedicated cluster.
+  The `influxctl database` command and its subcommands manage databases in an InfluxDB Cloud Dedicated cluster.
 menu:
   influxdb_cloud_dedicated: